 - Action Prologue: The show starts when Kyle and his partner intervene in a domestic dispute when an armed man opens fire with a MAC-11 submachine gun.
 Kyle tackles him from the side when he's distracted.

-- Actor Allusion: Eddie Shin previously played a Japanese-American character in the TV version of Man In The High Castle.
+- Actor Allusion: Eddie Shin previously played a Japanese-American character in the TV version of The Man in the High Castle.

 - Cool Car: The Yakuza use several Nissan and Toyota cars, such as GT-Rs and 86s.